wagnermm/jogo-mario/README.md

 # Mario Jump

 ## Project Description
-- A simple Mario game with JavaScript
+- Mario game developed with JavaScript.
+Jump over obstacles and try to reach the end of the game!

 <img src="./image/marioMove.gif" alt="mario">